Frequently Asked Questions About Iowa’s Unemployment Laws

 If my claim gets denied, can I appeal or can I request a hearing?

 Provided it is logistically fair to both the employer and employee, the claimant may request an in-person appeal hearing.
-Request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.
+With an attorney’s help, request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.

 What are the different types of unemployment cases?